BoyBaykiller/IDKEngine/Readme.md

 ```

 At this point, you can use both the average speed and the Coefficient of variation of the luminance to get an appropriate shading rate.
 That is not the most interesting part.
 I decided to scale both of these factors, add them together and then use that to mix between different rates.
-The code is [here](https://github.com/BoyBaykiller/IDKEngine/blob/master/IDKEngine/res/shaders/ShadingRateClassification/compute.glsl).

 ### 3.0 Subgroup optimizations